Germany’s fiscal plan could significantly affect euro area growth, inflation, and monetary policy

 Asset class return outlooks

-The projections listed below are based on a November 8, 2024, running of the VCMM.
+The projections that follow are based on a December 31, 2024, running of the VCMM.
 The Investment Strategy Group updates these numbers quarterly.
-Projections based on a December 31, 2024, running of the VCMM will be communicated through the February 2025 economic and market update.
+The next update will be based on a March 31, 2025, running of the VCMM.
 You can find our most up-to-date U.S. return forecasts, U.S. asset class valuations, and time-varying asset allocation on the econ and markets hub.

 Our 10-year annualized nominal return projections, expressed for local investors in local currencies, are as follows.
 The figures are based on a 2-point range around the 50th percentile of the distribution of return outcomes for equities and a 1-point range around the 50th percentile for fixed income.
 Numbers in parentheses reflect median volatility.

-Asset class return outlooks January 2025
+Asset class return outlooks March 2025

 Notes: